 Table of contents

-- These grilled boneless skinless chicken thighs are...
+- This grilled boneless skinless chicken thigh recipe is...

 - Grilled boneless chicken thighs pro-tips:

 - How to make this grilled chicken on the stove-top: